|

 If

-the GPR element is reliable - or if it is easy to tell in what
+the GPR element could be made reliable - or if it is easy to tell in what

-conditions is may not be reliable (this may be what takes so
+conditions is may not be reliable (this could be what takes so

-long in training) I can think of places where it would be useful.
+long in training) I can think of places where it might be useful.

 I can also think of many where it would never be any more useful